navysealtf9k/Mathematical-Statistics/README.md

 ### REPO Contents
 This repo contains my codes on a variety of theoretical topics in Statistics, from nonparametric regression to Bayesian posterior distributions and sampling techniques, that are very useful in today's world.
 You can learn more about the work I have done in this course by referring to the table below.
-It provides a brief description of the contents of each folder in this repository

 Folder Name | Description | Link